 An accurate measurement of solar radiation is the backbone of PV system performance assessment.
-In our in-company workshop, we present developments in monitoring, the IEC 61724-1 standard and measurement with pyranometers.
-Get the latest insights in instrument performance according to ISO 9060, data availability, the new ASTM G213 standard on uncertainty evaluation and good practices for maintenance and calibration.
+In our in-company workshop, we present developments in PV system performance monitoring according to the IEC 61724-1 standard.
+You will also get the latest insights in instrument classification according to ISO 9060, recommended practices for use, maintenance, inspection and calibration according to ISO 9901 as well as an introduction to ASTM G213 on uncertainty evaluation.
+In many cases we can help save costs.